Music-Player-Web/Melodius/README.md

 ## Technologies Used :

-1. React
+1. React.js for Front-end
-2. JavaScript
+2. Django.py for Back-end
-3. Django
-4. Python
-5. Axios
+3. Axios
-6. CSS
+4. CSS
-7. Material UI
+5. Material UI

 ## Wireframes :